openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 ```
 Each custom layer is described with the `CustomLayer` node.
 It has the following nodes and attributes:
   - Root node `CustomLayer` contains the following attributes:
-    - `name` – (Required) The name of the Inference Engine layer to bind the kernel with.
+    - `name` – (Required) The name of the OpenVINO™ Runtime layer to bind the kernel with.
     - `type` and `version` – (Required) Reserved for future use.
 Set them to `MVCL` and `1` respectively.
     - `max-shaves` – (Optional) The maximum number of SHAVE cores that should be dedicated for the layer.
 It is useful for debugging concurrency issues or for resource saving that memory bound kernel does not scale well with the number of cores, so more resources can be left for the rest of a topology.
   - Sub-node `Kernel` must contain the following attributes: